-6.7 SafetyNET messages can be addressed to user defined areas, which may be circular or rectangular in shape.
+- 6.7 SafetyNET [and SafetyNET II] service messages can be addressed to user-defined areas, which may be circular or rectangular in shape (see Figures 5 and 6).
 A circular area is described by latitude and longitude of the centre in degrees and radius of the circle in nautical miles.
 A rectangular area is described by latitude and longitude of the south-west corner in degrees and extension in degrees to the north and east of the rectangle.

-6.8 In the case of a ship in distress, it is normal to create a circular user defined area ( $C_2$ service code 14), defined by the position of the casualty and a radius around the casualty to alert ships that may be able to render assistance (see figure 5).
+Messages may also be address to a coastal warning area (see Figure 7). - 6.8 In the case of a ship in distress, it is normal to create a circular user defined area (C_2 service code 14), defined by the position of the casualty and a radius around the casualty to alert ships that may be able to render assistance (see Figure 5).
 If no response is received from any ship at the first call, the area can be expanded in steps until an acknowledgement by one or more ships is received.
-In cases where the position of the distress is unknown, a shore-to-ship distress alert can be transmitted to all ships ( $C_2$ service code 00), in a given satellite ocean region.
-SAR coordination messages shall only be addressed to circular ( $C_2$ service code 14) or to rectangular ( $C_2$ service code 34) user defined areas (see figure 6).
+In cases where the position of the distress is unknown, a shore-to-ship distress alert can be transmitted to all ships (C_2 service code 00), in a given satellite Ocean Region.
+SAR coordination messages shall only be addressed to circular (C_2 service code 14) or to rectangular (C_2 service code 34) user defined areas (see Figure 6).

-7 Promulgation of Maritime Safety Information (MSI) or search and rescue (SAR) information
+7 Promulgation of Maritime Safety Information (MSI) or Search and Rescue (SAR) information

-7.1 MSI or SAR information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via SafetyNET are issued by the IMO in accordance with the procedures in Annex 2.
-Registered information providers include for example:

-- .1 NAVAREA Coordinators: for NAVAREA warnings and other urgent safety-related information; - .2 National Coordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA Coordinators: for meteorological warnings and forecasts; and - .4 Rescue Coordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information.

-7.2 All NAVAREA, Sub-area and coastal warnings and METAREA, Sub-area warnings and forecasts should be broadcast only in English in the International SafetyNET Service in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
-In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using a National SafetyNET service.

-7.3 Registered information providers shall take into account the need for contingency planning.
+- 7.1 MSI or SAR information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via SafetyNET services are issued by the IMO in accordance with the procedures in Annex 2.
+Registered information providers include for example: - .1 NAVAREA Coordinators: for NAVAREA warnings and other urgent safety-related information; - .2 National Coordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA Coordinators: for meteorological warnings and forecasts; and - .4 Rescue Coordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information. - 7.2 All NAVAREA, Sub-area and coastal warnings and METAREA, Sub-area warnings and forecasts should be broadcast only in English in International SafetyNET Services in accordance with resolution A.706(17), as amended, and A.1051(27) as amended.
+In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-area and coastal warnings may be broadcast in a national language using National SafetyNET services. - 7.3 Registered information providers shall take into account the need for contingency planning.

-8 Message formatting and C codes
+Message formatting and C codes for SafetyNET8 8

-8.1 EGC messages include instructions to the LES for processing MSI in the form of a special address header that consists of five (or six) C codes as described below.
+- EGC messages include instructions to the LES for processing MSI in the form of a special address header that consists of five (or six) C codes as described below.
 In order for a message to be correctly processed, it shall always consist of data conforming to C codes "1" to "5".
 Additionally, C code "0" shall be used when required by the service provider.

-- C0 Ocean Region code 1 digit (when required)
+- Co Ocean Region code - 1 digit (when required)

 - 0 Atlantic Ocean Region West

 - 1 Atlantic Ocean Region East

 - 2 Pacific Ocean Region

 - 3 Indian Ocean Region

-9 - all ocean regions served by the addressed LES (Note: availability of $C_0 = 9$ should be checked with the LES operator or service provider)
+- 9 all Ocean Regions served by the addressed LES (Note: availability of $C_0 = 9$ should be checked with the LES operator or service provider)

-- C1 priority code 1 digit code
+- C1 priority code - 1 digit code

-- C2 service code 2 digit code
+- C_2 service code - 2 digit code

-- C3 address code 2, 4, 10 or 12 alphanumeric code
+- C_3 address code - 2, 4, 10 or 12 alphanumeric code

-- C4 repetition code 2 digit code
+- C_4 repetition code - 2 digit code

-- $C_5$ presentation code 1 or 2 digit code
+- C_5 presentation code - 1 or 2 digit code